Donate

 By spring, APLA had served just five clients.
 That number would grow to 100 by the end of the year.
 A core of services at AIDS Project Los Angeles took root over the course of that first year.

-A Home Hospital and Hospice visitation Program was founded, which soon became the Buddy Program.
+A Home, Hospital, and Hospice Visitation Program was founded, which soon became the Buddy Program.

 In 1983, the agency also produced and distributed its first brochure on AIDS.
 It answered basic questions about the disease in English and Spanish.
 APLA has educated the community ever since to prevent new cases of HIV infection, to empower communities to stay healthy, and to improve the quality of life for people who are living with HIV.